frcs/frcs.github.io/_posts/2016-05-05-360-audio-youtube-upload.md

        trinity360.encodedforjump.video.360.mono.mp4
 ```

-Now, it is important for the jump inspector that the file ends with `.360.mono.mp4` (but it doesn't for YouTube).
+Now, it is important for the Jump Inspector that the file ends with
+`.360.mono.mp4`.

-## Audio encoding
+### 1.2.
+Audio encoding for the Jump Inspector

-Our Ambisonics are a 4 channel wav file (44.1kHz, 16bit) in the ACN SN3D Ambisonics format specified by YouTube.
-To work with jump inspector, we converted these for to `aac` 128k as follows:
+Our Ambisonics are a 4 channel wav file (44.1kHz, 16bit) in the ACN
+SN3D Ambisonics format specified by YouTube.
+To work with Jump
+Inspector, we converted these for to `aac` 128k as follows:

 ```
 ffmpeg -i trinity360-Tetra-B-format-ACN-SN3D-4ch.wav     \